 Don't Forget to Clean Up

 There's a good chance you spilled some water on the bottom of the cabinet during this procedure.
 Don't let it stay there.
-Even a little water can start a mold colony, especially if the air is warm and humid.
+Even a little water can cause damage or lead to mold growth, especially if the air is warm and humid.
 Wipe it up with a rag or a sponge.

 Chris Deziel is a contractor, builder and general fix-it pro who has been active in the construction trades for 40 years.
 He has degrees in science and humanities and years of teaching experience.
 An avid craftsman and musician, Deziel began writing on home improvement topics in 2010.
 He worked as an expert consultant with eHow Now and Pro Referral -- a Home Depot site.
 A DIYer by nature, Deziel regularly shares tips and tricks for a better home and garden at Hunker.com.